An uncountable Furstenberg--Zimmer structure theory: Preliminaries

 \begin{remark} It is well known that the $\SigmaAlg$-algebra $X$ of a $\ProbAlg$-algebra $(X,\mu)$ is automatically a complete Boolean algebra.
 We provide the short proof for the convenience of the reader.
 Let $(E_i)_{i\in I}$ be an arbitrary family in $X$.
 Well-order $I$ by $<$ and let $F_i=E_i\wedge\overline{\bigvee_{j<i} E_j}$ for each $i\in I$.
 By construction, $(F_i)_{i\in I}$ is a family of pairwise disjoint elements of $X$.
 Since $\mu$ is a finite measure, only countably many of the $F_i$ are nonzero (this property is also called the \emph{countable chain condition}).
 Thus $\bigvee_{i\in I} E_i=\bigvee_{i\in I, F_i> 0} F_i$, and by $\sigma$-completeness of $X$, $\bigvee_{i\in I, F_i\neq 0} F_i\in X$.
 Moreover if $\pi:(Y,\nu)\to (X,\mu)$ is a $\ProbAlg$-morphism (the underlying $\SigmaAlg$-morphism of which does not necessarily preserve countable joins and meets by definition), then $\pi$ automatically upgrades to a complete Boolean homomorphism due to the automatic injectivity of $\pi$ and the countable chain condition, cf. \cite[Remark 1.2]{jt20}. \end{remark}

 Next we introduce some basic tools to study the structure of $\OpProbAlgG$-systems.
 We obtain these tools by relating the category $\OpProbAlgG$ to some adjacent auxiliary dynamical categories of algebras and spaces as illustrated in Figure \ref{fig:canon}.
+The symbol $\op$ on a category indicates the use of opposite category, while $\Gamma^\op$ for a group $\Gamma$ means the use the opposite group.